Robinlovelace/open-gat/README.md

 </table>

-Finally, to overcome the limitation that not all open source software projects are hosted on GitHub *or* described in academic papers, snowballing via fora such as the [QGIS plugin homepage](https://plugins.qgis.org/), links in project README files and social media were used to find additional projects that met the following criteria:
+To overcome the limitation that not all open source software projects are hosted on GitHub *or* described in academic papers, snowballing via fora such as the [QGIS plugin homepage](https://plugins.qgis.org/), links in project README files and social media were used to find additional projects.
+Only projects with the following criteria were included (see [link here]() for online version):

 1. The tool uses geographic analysis for transport planning, supporting the design and placement of physical infrastructure for urban